-Latest Update: 15th August, 2018 - The new CIVICUS Monitor Watch List highlights serious concerns regarding the exercise of civic freedoms in Bangladesh, Cameroon, Democratic Republic of the Congo, Guatemala, Maldives and Nicaragua.
-The Watch List draws attention to countries where there are serious and ongoing threats to civic space, according to CIVICUS Monitor research findings and consultations with activists on the ground.
+Latest Update: 23 September 2021 - The new CIVICUS Monitor Watch List highlights serious concerns regarding the exercise of civic freedoms in Afghanistan, Belarus, Nicaragua and the United Kingdom.
+The Watch List draws attention to countries where there is a serious, and rapid decline in respect for civic space, based on an assessment by CIVICUS Monitor research findings, our Research partners and consultations with activists on the ground.

-In the coming weeks, the CIVICUS Monitor will closely track developments in each of these countries as part of efforts to ensure greater pressure is brought to bear on governments.
+In the coming weeks and months, the CIVICUS Monitor will closely track developments in each of these countries as part of efforts to ensure greater pressure is brought to bear on governments.
 CIVICUS calls upon these governments to do everything in their power to immediately end the ongoing crackdowns and ensure that perpetrators are held to account.

-Descriptions of the civic space violations happening in each country are provided below and on the dedicated country pages on the CIVICUS Monitor.
+Descriptions of the civic space violations happening in each country are provided below.
 If you have information to share on civic space in any of these countries, please write to email@example.com.

 Civic space rating: Repressed